nguyetkhuc/Portfolio/README.md

 # Technical-Writing
-Please find the samples in the Wiki section.
+Please find my samples in the Wiki section.